Going beyond the classroom

 Discover what it looks like to live in an intentional living-learning community in the Spanish House.

 Worship the Lord with other Spanish students, enjoy Spanish conversation over dinner, or explore the opportunities to work in the Spanish department.

 See what we did at our April 2013 event "Noche Colombiana."

 We played lots of games - new and old - at our Noche de Juegos in February 2013.

 Student - Professor Research Opportunities

-During the summer of 2012, Katie VanZanen collaborated with Professors Pyper and Slagter to examine cultural engagement and language acquisition of students studying abroad.
-Julie Busscher (pictured below) helped Professor Bierling continue her work started with Elena Brubaker on her research on the connections between Cuban refugees and the Christian Reformed Church.
+Also during the summer of 2012, Julie Busscher (pictured below) helped Professor Marilyn Bierling continue her work started with Elena Brubaker on her research of the connections between Cuban refugees and the Christian Reformed Church.

 In the past, former student Megan DeMaagd worked with Spanish Professor Ed Miller on a research project involving the Afro-Hispanic Newspapers of Argentina and Uruguay.
 Additionally, Elise Ditta worked with off-campus director Don DeGraff and Spanish Professor Cynthia Slagter to do some research on the long-term impact of studying abroad.